Cinema of Italy: Musicarelli (1950s–1970s)

 At the heart of the musicarello is a hit song, or a song that the producers hoped would become a hit, that usually shares its title with the film itself and sometimes has lyrics depicting a part of the plot.
 In the films there are almost always tender and chaste love stories accompanied by the desire to have fun and dance without thoughts.
 Musicarelli reflect the desire and need for emancipation of young Italians, highlighting some generational frictions.

-With the arrival of the 1968 student protests the genre started to decline, because the generational revolt became explicitly political and at the same time there was no longer a music equally directed to the whole youth-audience.
+With the arrival of the 1968 student protests the genre started to decline, because the generational revolt became explicitly political and at the same time there was no longer music equally directed to the whole youth audience.
 For some time the duo Al Bano and Romina Power continued to enjoy success in musicarello films, but their films (like their songs) were a return to the traditional melody and to the musical films of the previous decades.